jimmehhuang/OOP-Team-Profile-Generator/README.md

 * [Tests](#tests)

 ## Installation
 The inquirer package is required to download from npm, as well as Node in terminal to function.
 Inquirer version 8.2.4 is used in this project.
-Install the inquirer package from npmjs.com
+Install the inquirer package from npmjs.com with the command npm i inquirer@8.2.4 and the jest package with the command npm i jest, both in the command terminal.

 ## Usage
+Use inquirer in the command line to answer questions and generate the HTML page.

 A video for usage is included below:

+Sample generated HTML page below:

 ## License
 Refer to license in repo or as below: